 I’ve been playing around with vegan baking lately as I would like to create food that more people can enjoy.
-The phenomena has increased worldwide as far as the States where in Brooklyn an entire bakery makes gluten-free and some vegan goods.

 Vegan baking can actually be surprisingly simple!
 Using fizzy or sparkling water is a good way of adding air into the batter when you don’t have whipped eggs, and with Forever Manchester providing gin as my secret ingredient, I knew I wanted to make this a vegan bake by replacing the water with tonic instead.
 Not keen on tonic?
 Just add fizzy water instead!

 Hoxton Gin contains notes of coconut and grapefruit with some ginger and tarragon.
 I’ve added lime to the dough, because what good is a gin and tonic without some lime?
 I’ve also added stem ginger as I really love ginger and felt this would complement the flavours of the Hoxton Gin, but you are free to skip this ingredient in your own bake.

 - 275g self raising flour